 Let’s take a closer look at one popular example – Opera’s “free VPN” service.
-(Note: Opera is not actually a VPN at all, but instead a web proxy; but we will examine it anyway due to its popularity.)
+(Note: Opera is not actually a VPN at all, but instead a web proxy; we’ll examine it anyway due to its popularity.)

 When you examine the Opera Privacy Statement you can see that their “free VPN” service is actually just a data collection tool.
 And they know most people will focus on the word “free” instead of reading the fine print.

 Offering free products that collect your data is a very popular business model – just ask Facebook or Google.
-Sadly, corporate surveillance is also alive and well with most free VPNs.
+(This is how Google and Facebook dominate the online advertising industry.)

-When you use these products you are giving away your privacy, risking your security, and probably making someone else rich.
+When you use these free products you are giving away your privacy, risking your security, and probably making someone else rich with your private data.

 #4 Stolen bandwidth

-One example of this is Hola.
+One example of this is the Israel-based Hola VPN service.
 Hola was found to be stealing user bandwidth and then fraudulently reselling it through its sister company Luminati – see this article for more information.

 #5 Browser hijacking

-There are many insidious ways for free VPNs to make money off their users.
+There are many insidious ways for free VPN services to make money off their users.

-One such technique is browser hijacking.
+Another technique is with browser hijacking.
 This is when the VPN hijacks and redirects your browser to partnership websites without your permission.

 Let’s take a closer look at one such example: Hotspot Shield VPN.

-Hotspot Shield was found to redirect HTTP requests to e-commerce sites, such as Alibaba and eBay, through its partner networks.
-The two partner networks in this example were Conversant Media and Viglink – two online advertising companies.
+Hotspot Shield was found to be redirecting HTTP requests to e-commerce sites, such as Alibaba and eBay, through its partner networks.
+The partner networks in this example were Conversant Media and Viglink – two online advertising companies.

 These claims appear even more dubious since Hotspot Shield has also been caught embedding tracking libraries into their free VPN (discussed more here).

-A good virtual private network should secure and encrypt all of the traffic between your device and the VPN server.
+A good VPN should secure and encrypt all of the traffic between your device and the VPN server.